-My brief trip to Sri Lanka covered a lot of ground and allowed me to visit numerous sights and attractions even though I was there for just under one week.
+My brief trip to enjoy the top things to do in Sri Lanka covered a lot of ground even though I was there for just under one week.
 Not knowing much of what to expect from this island nation, I was truly blown away by the incredible spectrum of attractions that this amazing country has to offer.

 The City of Galle

 The fort of Galle in the southwest corner of Sri Lanka was a Portuguese settlement in the 16th century, built up further by the Dutch in the 17th century, and the remains are often said to be the largest remaining in southern Asia.